oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      > __NOTE__: This step is based on the steps documented in [Run a Database](https://oracle.github.io/weblogic-kubernetes-operator/userguide/overview/database/).

-2. Use the sample script in `SRCDIR/kubernetes/samples/scripts/create-rcu-schema` to create the RCU schema with schema prefix `FMW1`.
+2. Use the sample script in `SRCDIR/kubernetes/samples/scripts/create-rcu-schema` to create the RCU schema with the schema prefix `FMW1`.

    Note that this script assumes `Oradoc_db1` is the DBA password, `Oradoc_db1` is the schema password, and that the database URL is `oracle-db.default.svc.cluster.local:1521/devpdb.k8s`.